jacobricktified/freecodecamp-open_source/README.md

 and lets you place child elements anywhere within.

 In this course, you'll learn the fundamentals of CSS grid by building different complex layouts, including a blog.

+8. # Responsive Web Design Projects
+Time to put your newly learnt skills to work.
+By working on these projects, you will get a chance to apply all of the skills, principles, and concepts you have learned so far: HTML, CSS, Visual Design, Accessibility, and more.

+Complete the five web programming projects below to earn your Responsive Web Design certification.